aklump/cloudy-tools/documentation/source/conventions.md

 ## Naming

 * Function names should be readable and intuitive, e.g., `exit_with_success` is better than `success_exit`
-* Function names should start with a verb if applicable, unless they are grouped by category, e.g. `stack_join` is fine because _stack_ is the common group; `join` is the verb.
+* Function names should start with a verb if applicable, unless they are grouped by category, e.g. `array_join` is fine because _stack_ is the common group; `join` is the verb.

 ## Boolean